alexgolec/tda-api/docs/streaming.rst

   print(r.json()['GOOG']['exchange'])  # Outputs NASDAQ

-However, many symbols have order books available on these streams even though this API call returns a different exchange altogether.
-The only sure-fire way to find out whether the book is available is to attempt to subscribe and see what happens.
+However, many symbols have order books available on these streams even though this API call returns neither NYSE nor NASDAQ.
+The only sure-fire way to find out whether the order book is available is to attempt to subscribe and see what happens.

 Note to preserve equivalence with what little documentation there is, the NYSE